A pre-existing disease is any condition diagnosed or treated within 48 months before buying a health insurance policy.

 Insurers think twice before offering health insurance to someone with a pre-existing condition or medical history.
 Wondering why?

 Insurers determine your insurability and health insurance premiums on the basis of your medical history including pre-existing diseases.
-Typically, if you are young and healthy or lead a moderately active lifestyle, and don’t suffer from any ailments or medical conditions, insurers are willing to provide you an annual health insurance cover that is close to 30 to 50 times the premium amount.
+Typically, if you are young and healthy or lead a moderately active lifestyle, and don’t suffer from any ailments or medical conditions, insurers determine policy premiums and terms based on several factors, including age, medical history, lifestyle, and the sum insured chosen by the applicant.
 However, if you suffer from a pre-existing disease or have a medical history, the likelihood of you requiring a hospitalisation rises.
 So, they will decide whether to offer you the standard deal or not, depending on the medical details you provide.

 Hence, it is important that you provide accurate and truthful declarations related to your medical history as well as pre-existing diseases.
 Based on the declarations you make, the insurance company will assess your health status and evaluate the risk you carry.